rharper-msu/deep-joe/README.md

 # deep-joe
 A NodeJS application focusing on unit testing with mocha and should frameworks as well as code coverage with the istanbul framework.
 The web server is ExpressJS with the pub templating engine.
-Database persistance will come later usine mongodb.
+Database persistance will come later using mongodb.